sherry-ger/logstash-workshop/LogstashWorkshop.md

 <img src="images/CreateDataView.png" width="400">

 7. Enter `logstash` as Name and `logstash*` as Index Pattern.
-The field @timestamp should appear in the Timestamp field.
+The field `@timestamp` should appear in the Timestamp field.

 <img src="images/LogstashDV.png" width="400">

-8. Select the last 2 years to see the data.
+8. Select the last 2 years in time picker on the upper right to see the data.
 (The access log is from 2 years ago)

 <img src="images/TimePicker.png" width="400">